JuliaOpt/LinQuadOptInterface.jl/README.md

 5. change constraint rhs
 6. change variable bounds and type

+The use of LQOI for MOI implementations is entirely optional.
+Using LQOI introduces an extra abstraction layer between a solver and MOI.
+Its recommended to carefully analyse if the solver's low-level API is close to what LQOI expects, otherwise a direct implementation of MOI might be a better option.

 ## LinQuadOptInterface Instance

 In LinQuadOptInterface.jl the MOI `AbstractOptimizer` is specialized to `LinQuadOptimizer`.
-In this implementation all the above mentioned modifications are caried out by the low-level solver own functionalities and hence it differs from MathOptInterface.Utilities' `CachingOptimizer`.
+In this implementation all the above mentioned modifications are carried out by the low-level solver's own functionalities and hence the `LinQuadOptimizer` can be used without a `CachingOptimizer`.
 The latter will keep all problem data in the julia level and typically push to a low-level solver the complete problem at once.

 Here the data in the julia level is minimal, basically only references to constraints and variables.